 The Church is God’s household.
 The church building may be His house, but believers are His household, of which He is the “domestic head.”
 No matter where we go, at least in the western world, we can find a local body, a local “household” where we can feel at home.
 Watching a tele-evangelist on TV or livestreaming your “home” church’s service is no substitute for the sense of community (a feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals) we feel when we gather together in person.

-My Advice – During the pandemic, there are legitimate reasons why some will be unable to attend church in-person.
-But once it is over, or when you feel comfortable doing so, make sure you come “home” again.
+My Advice – During the pandemic, there were legitimate reasons why some were unable to attend church in-person.
+But now that it is largely over, if overriding health concerns do not prevent it, make sure you come “home” again.
 Being “home alone” cannot compete in the long-run.

 The first century Church knew this.
 Risking life and limb, they secretly met together as a family.
 Today, we sometimes do not join with our church family to worship and praise, merely because it is less convenient than the ways mentioned above.
 Do you think the first century Church was inconvenienced?
 You bet.
 But they assembled together anyway because they understood that the benefit of community (“the pillar and foundation of the truth”) far outweighed the inconvenience (in their case risking their life).

 Maybe you’ve been away for a long time.
 Maybe just for the duration of the pandemic.
 You can go home again.
 You’re still family.
 Still a member of the household.
 When one part is missing, the whole Body suffers.
 Home is where you belong.